ukd1/webhook-sqs-router/README.md

 ### Prerequisites

 1. Setup an SQS queue
-2. Setup an IAM user, note down the public and secret keys
+2. Setup an IAM user, noting down the public and secret keys
 3. Apply the following IAM policy (customise for your arn)

 ```